 Crealdé offers more than 100 art classes and workshops in painting, drawing, ceramics, sculpture, film and digital photography, stained glass and jewelry design.
 Classes are held in three locations: The scenic main campus in Winter Park; the Hannibal Square Heritage Center in Winter Park; and the Jessie Brock Community Center in Winter Garden.

-Opening July 18 through Oct.
+Through Oct.
 25 at Crealdé's Hannibal Square Heritage Center.
 The latest Crealdé School of Art Documentary Project was a collaboration with the Winter Park History Museum.
 As a reflection of contemporary culture, a cross section of Winter Park busineses was selected to create a valuable historic record for the future.
 Twelve advanced Crealdé students, under the direction of professional documentary photographers Peter Schreyer and Sherri Bunye, photographed 27 businesses, chosen for their historic architecture or long-term presence in the community.
-Join us for the opening reception from 7-9 p.m.
-Friday, July 18, at the Hannibal Square Heritage Center.

 Through Oct.
 17 at Crealdé's Alice & William Jenkins Gallery.
 This popular exhibition features some of the year's best student work in painting, drawing, film and digital photography, fiber arts, ceramics and sculpture.
 The show was juried by the school's Program Steering Committee and judged by longtime Valencia Community College art professor Nancy Jay.